royaltm/ruby-em-pg-client/README.md

 This implementation makes use of non-blocking:
 [PGConn#is_busy](http://deveiate.org/code/pg/PG/Connection.html#method-i-is_busy) and
 [PGConn#consume_input](http://deveiate.org/code/pg/PG/Connection.html#method-i-consume_input) methods.
 Depending on the size of queried results and the concurrency level, the gain in overall speed and responsiveness of your application might be actually quite huge.
-I've done some {file:BENCHMARKS.md BENCHMARKING} already.
+See {file:BENCHMARKS.md BENCHMARKING}.

 Thanks
 ------